 1) Provide symptomatic relief to the patient.
-This is possible by the physician paring down lesion with a 15 blade scalpel and removing the central core of the clavus.
+This is possible by the physician paring down the lesion with a 15 blade scalpel and removing the central core of the clavus.
 The patient almost instantly experiences relief to the affected area.
 Patients can also be instructed to reduce the size of the clavus at home by soaking the affected foot in warm water and using a pumice stone or emery board to remove the hyperkeratotic material.
 Topical keratolytics, such as 10 to 15% salicylic acid, can be applied to the clavus with some benefit.
 However, improper application or over-application of the keratolytic increases the chance of chemical burns and damage to the surrounding epidermis.
 Therefore, most recommend against the use of topical over-the-counter products such as salicylic acid.

 2) Address the mechanical etiology causing the hyperkeratosis and formulate a treatment plan that includes padding and properly fitting footwear.
 This is among the most critical aspects of the treatment plan.
 The clavus is a result of repeated friction or pressure to the affected area.
 Therefore, the physician needs to investigate the causes of the skin lesion to prevent a recurrence.
-The padding of the toes and sole of the foot is crucial to reduce the amount of mechanical stress to the afflicted area.
+The padding of the toes and sole is crucial to reduce the amount of mechanical stress to the afflicted area.
 Adhesive pads, silicone sleeves, and foam toe spacers can all function in this capacity.
 Patients require education on the necessity for properly fitted footwear.
-They should have their feet measured for proper sizing, and buy shoes that have low heels, a soft upper portion, and have a roomy toe box.
+They should have their feet measured for proper sizing and buy shoes with low heels, a soft upper portion, and a roomy toe box.
 Finally, when treating soft clavi, the patient must be educated on ways to minimize excess moisture of the feet.

-3) Consider surgical consultation to an orthopedic surgeon or podiatrist if conservative management fails.
+3) Consider surgical consultation with an orthopedic surgeon or podiatrist if conservative management fails.
 Surgical correction of foot deformities and bony prominences should be performed by a surgeon to realign the foot, minimize mechanical stress, and prevent painful lesions.

 Foreign body granuloma

-Tinea pedis - if soft clavus
+Tinea pedis - if a soft clavus

 A clavus is a chronic recurrent issue for many patients.
 However, skin lesions will cease to recur following the elimination of mechanical stress from the affected area.
-For recalcitrant clavi, surgical referral is needed to minimize the mechanical stress.
+For recalcitrant clavi, a surgical referral is needed to minimize the mechanical stress.

-Clavi are very common in the elderly population and are a significant cause of foot pain.
+Clavi are very common in the older population and are a significant cause of foot pain.
 Untreated or recurrent painful clavi can affect the mobility of the patient, which in turn affects their independence.
 Foot pain correlates with functional limitations, decreased ability to complete activities of daily living, and increases the risk of falls.
-Therefore, it is crucial to treat and prevent the formation of clavi, especially in the elderly population.
+Therefore, it is crucial to treat and prevent the formation of clavi, especially in the older population.

 Deterrence and Patient Education